OlaGigon/CouponFollowCaseStudy/README.md

 ## 1. Data Storage

 Raw csv files will be stored in Azure Storage Account in Blob Containers.
-For the need of this case study, I created the Azure Storage Account (inputstorageag) and a landing Container.
-Csv files were uploaded manually into landing container.
+For the need of this case study, I created the Azure Storage Account (inputstorageag) and a landing container were the csv files were uploaded manually.

 For the real business scenario there could be many different ways to upload the files to the storage automatically: e.g.: Function App or Logic App.